talargv/SpEx/README.md

 ### Kernel IMM

-This repository contains code from the [Kernel IMM paper](https://openreview.net/forum?id=FAGtjl7HOw&noteId=ojbtGqOTg8), in the "kimm" folder and in the main notebook.
+The main experiment contains an optional comparison with [Kernel IMM](https://openreview.net/forum?id=FAGtjl7HOw&noteId=ojbtGqOTg8).
+Code is available in the paper.